What’s going on that humans have become allergic to Spring?

 - Do a Liver Cleanse – make sure your detoxification pathways are running smoothly all year round.
 Plus, it’s essential that you support liver health and do a “cleanse” in the spring.
 Learn more about that here: Optimizing Liver Health!

-Incorporate these remedies into your routine and soon enough you’ll be able to enjoy spring and all of its pollinating beauty without a box of tissues.
+Incorporate these remedies into your routine and soon enough you’ll be able to enjoy spring and all of its pollinating beauty without burying your face in a box of tissues.

 Wishing you a happy, sneeze-free, Spring!